jischr/sharedsignals/openid-caep-interoperability-profile-1_0.md

 ### Streams {#transmitter-common-stream-configuration}

-For all streams requests received by the Trasmitter, the following MUST be true:
+For all streams requests received by the Transmitter, the following MUST be true:

 #### Delivery {#transmitter-common-delivery}